i-kiran/i-kiran.github.io/mentoring.md

   </p>

   <p>
-  If you are interested in collaborating, feel free to reach out — I’m always open to new ideas and conversations that bridge curiosity with purpose.
+  If you are interested in collaborating, feel free to reach out.
+I’m always open to new ideas and conversations that bridge curiosity with purpose.
   </p>
 </div>